ejgrimm/garkovify/Deliverables.md

 Tip: start by drawing out the chain and labeling the arcs with the probabilities from the transition matrix.

+## Discouragement

+Consider an M/M/1 queue where the arrival rate depends on the number of customers.
+This kind of system can be used to model *discouraged arrivals*, where the arrival rate decreases as the queue length increases.

+Suppose that when there are *k* customers in the system, the arrival rate is *λ* / (*k* + 1).
+The exponential service rate is always
+*µ*, regardless of the number of customers.

+Draw out the Markov chain model for this system and label the transition arcs with the appropriate arrival and service rates.
+Solve the local balance equations for your model to find an expression for π<sub>*k*</sub>, the long-run probability of having *k* customers in the queue.

+Tips:

+This is similar to the M/M/1 model, but you have to work with slightly more complicated balance equations.
+If your equations are correct, you'll see a factorial term emerge in the denominator of π<sub>*k*</sub>.

+To solve for π<sub>0</sub>, write down the infinite sum of all the π<sub>*k*</sub> terms and then simplify it.
+[This link](https://en.wikipedia.org/wiki/List_of_representations_of_e) contains the summation that you'll need.

 ## Make Your Own Predictions

-Create your own predictive text model and publish some examples of its output.
+Create your own predictive text model and curate some examples of its output.
+Your goal is to produce a good quality **long-form** piece of Markov-generated text and then publish it on the Internet.

-This is intended to be a creative project that you can add to your resume and talk about in interviews, so I encourage you to experiment and come up with something that you think is entertaining.
-Part of the project is coming up with good sources and editing them into a form that works with the predictive generators.

-You have a few options for how to proceed.
-You can use a tool like `markovify` or a predictive text keyboard to generate sentences, or you can write your own text generation code.
-I've included an example Python script that generates haiku-like poetry that you can use as a starting point if you want to write your own code.

-"Publishing" your work could happen in a lot of different forms, depending on what you want to do:

-- Deploy a website showcasing your work
-- Post some examples to Twitter, Instagram, or another social site
-- Make a video and upload it to YouTube
-- Record a song
-- Create your own picture book

-Another way to "publish" your work is to turn your model into a tool that somebody else could use and then make it available, for example through a web front-end.

-You can, of course, delete anything you create once it's no longer needed.
-You can also publish things privately and send me the link if you prefer to work that way.
+Making random sentences or tweet-sized chunks is easy, so I want you to experiment with making a work that's at least one-half to one page in length.

+I want you to do four things:

+1. Write or find a good tool for text-generation. `markovify` and Botnik's predictive keyboards are options, but I encourage you to do a little bit of research before you commmit to a tool.
+If you want to experiment with writing your own code, I've included an example haiku-generation program in the repo.

+2. Find a good data source and get it into a form that works with your tool.

+3. Understand the tool and its parameters well enough to generate some creative high-quality outputs. **It's okay to lightly edit the random outputs as part of the creative process**.

+4. Publish the results of your work on [GitHub Pages](https://pages.github.com/).
+This is easy to do: create a new repo to host your work, adjust some settings, and GitHub will automatically host your repo as a web page.
+I'm asking you to do this so you can practice creating sites via GitHub, which can be a nice low-maintenance way to build a personal site or feature your projects.

 Some ideas for data sources:

-- Tweets of all kinds
+- Tweets of all kinds (but Trump is too easy)
-- Project Gutenberg and Wikisource for historical texts
+- Project Gutenberg and Wikisource for historical texts and literature
 - Wikipedia articles
-- Media pieces about a topic of interest, or written by a particular writer or group of writers
+- Media pieces about a topic, or written by a particular writer or group of writers
+- Recipes
+- Poetry
+- Song lyrics (you know how much I love mashups)
+- Academic articles (see, for example, the [snarXiv](http://snarxiv.org/))